 – Photocopy of your re-entry permit (in Thailand, you can apply at the Immigration Office or in the airport)

-– Photocopy of your work permit (first page)
+– Copy of your work permit (first page)

 – Original copy of your contract (with signatures of your employer and yourself)

 – Certificate of Employment

 – Photocopy of payslips with the name of your employer stated in English ( depends on how many months they’ll ask, I printed all of mine to be sure)